 Here are a few ways installment debt impacts your credit:

-- Credit utilization ratio: You can use installment debt like personal loans to pay off high balances on your credit cards to bring down your credit utilization.
-This will positively benefit your score as long as you keep up with payments and keep your utilization low moving forward.
+- Credit utilization ratio: You can use installment debt like personal loans to pay off high balances on your credit cards.
+This can significantly benefit your credit score because by using an installment loan to immediately pay off credit card debt, your credit utilization ratio is instantly lowered.

-The credit repair consultants at Lexington Law can help you remove questionable negative items that impact your credit score.
-Since revolving debt can make a bigger impact on your credit score, it’s important to address errors on your credit report as soon as possible.
-Call us today to learn how our team of credit consultants can help you clean up your credit report.
+The credit repair consultants at Lexington Law can help you remove questionable negative items that might be harming your credit score.
+Since revolving debt can have a significant impact on your score, make sure you address errors on your credit report as soon as possible.